ropensci/rtweet/README.md

 All users must be authenticated to interact with Twitter’s APIs.
-The easiest way to authenticate is to use your personal twitter account - this will happen automatically (via a browser popup) when you use any rtweet function for the first time.

-Using your personal account is fine for casual use, but if you are trying to collect a lot of data it’s a good idea to create your own twitter “app” and use `auth_app()`.
-Learn more in `vignette("auth")`.
+The easiest way to authenticate is to use your personal twitter account - this will happen automatically (via a browser popup) the first time you use an rtweet function.
+See `auth_setup_default()` for details.
+Using your personal account is fine for casual use, but if you are trying to collect a lot of data it’s a good idea to authentication with your own Twitter “app”.
+See `vignette("auth", package = "rtweet")` for details.

 ### Vignettes